Key Takeaways

 Why the Violence Continues

 The dominant pattern at Allen Gamble is cellmate-on-cellmate violence.
-Of the twenty-one homicides, the overwhelming majority occurred inside locked cells, committed by the victim's own cellmate.
+Of the twenty-two homicides, the overwhelming majority occurred inside locked cells, committed by the victim's own cellmate.
 This pattern is not random.
 It is the predictable result of specific institutional failures.

 Ignored warnings are a recurring theme.
-According to court filings and investigative records, Christopher Crabtree begged officers to remove his cellmate less than two hours before he was beaten and strangled.
-Derrick Parfait complained that he had asked for a different cellmate before strangling Jason Bryce Wolfe.
-Dymail Reicher allegedly killed his cellmate specifically to obtain a single cell.
+According to court filings and investigative records reviewed in public reporting, Christopher Crabtree begged officers to remove his cellmate less than two hours before he was beaten and strangled.
+The Oklahoman reported that Derrick Parfait complained he had asked for a different cellmate before Jason Bryce Wolfe's death, and that Dymail Reicher allegedly killed his cellmate specifically to obtain a single cell.
 When inmates or cellmates themselves are telling staff that the housing situation is dangerous and nothing changes, those facts can support an inference of deliberate indifference under the Eighth Amendment, depending on what the records show about what specific officials knew and did.

 Staffing shortages make meaningful monitoring impossible.
 Proper correctional practice requires regular cell checks, functional classification systems, and enough officers to respond quickly when violence erupts.
 The forty-five-minute delay in reaching Dustin Patterson illustrates what happens when staff cannot intervene in time.
 Every minute of delay is a minute of suffering that could have been prevented.